scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_2.md

 >For greater detail on container services see this link [HERE](https://github.com/sonic-net/SONiC/wiki/Architecture)

 ### Managing Configurations
 Configuration state in SONiC is saved in two separate locations.
 For persistant configuratin between reloads configuration files are used.
 The main configuration is found at */etc/sonic/config_db.json*.
 The second configuration file in this lab is for the FRR routing stack and it's configuratin is found at */etc/sonic/frr/bgpd.conf*.
+However, BGP configuration when saved from the redis database is pushed to config_db and as such is the preferred location if you were to edit the *"saved configuraiont"*.

 When the router boots it loads the configuration from these two files into the redis database.
 The redis database is the running configuration of the router where the various services read or write state information into the redis database.

 ![redis diagram](./topo-drawings/redis-diagram.png)

 #### Loading configuration from JSON file

-The command *config load* is used to load the configuration from a JSON file like the file which SONiC saves its configuration to, */etc/sonic/config_db.json* This command loads the configuration from the input file (if user specifies this optional filename, it will use that input file.
+The command *config load* is used to load a configuration following the JSON schema.
+This command loads the configuration from the input file (if user specifies this optional filename, it will use that input file.
 Otherwise, it will use the default */etc/sonic/config_db.json* file as the input file) into CONFIG_DB.
 The configuration present in the input file is applied on top of the already running configuration.
 This command does not flush the config DB before loading the new configuration (i.e., If the configuration present in the input file is same as the current running configuration, nothing happens) If the config present in the input file is not present in running configuration, it will be added.
 If the config present in the input file differs (when key matches) from that of the running configuration, it will be modified as per the new values for those keys.

 - Usage:
 ```